Italy, the best place for Volcano Lovers.

 Climbing to the top of Etna can be breathtaking.
 During the warmer months, when the mountain isn't covered in snow, (yes, snow in desert hot Sicily!), a bus leaves early in the morning from the main station in Catania, heading for Nicolosi and Rifugio Sapienza.
 From there you can take the cable car up to 1923 meters, and then a 4 wheel drive truck.
 Guides up on top wait for groups to form and will take you on a tour.
 What awaits you there, is lunar-desert scenery, with grey dust scattered with large and small volcanic bombs, sulphurous and vapor fumes and multicolor craters displaying their different composition: from iron to calcium to sulphur.
 Bear in mind that Wednesdays are crowded with organized tours though strangely enough Saturdays are rather quiet.

-Travel feature and photos by Slawka G. Scarso
+Travel feature by Slawka G. Scarso